 One of my favorite comic character actors is Pat Carroll.
 Those of us in my generation are familiar with her work in countless sitcoms and romantic comedies of the 60s, 70s, and beyond.
+My earliest memory of her was her appearance in the mid-60s remake of the TV musical Cinderella, in which she stole her scenes as one of the stepsisters (I wrote an appreciation of that performance here).
 She is a Tony nominee, and an Emmy and Grammy winner.
 Her longevity is amazing.
 In 1970, she appeared in the first season of The Mary Tyler Moore Show, as Mary's cranky hospital roommate, and 23 years later, she appeared in the final season of Designing Women, as Julia's former school teacher.
 If you saw her, you would remember her.
 She has a robust personality which shines through all her work, and an infectiously raucous laugh which reflects her love of life.

 For later generations, she is known primarily as the voice of one of Disney's most famous villainesses: